99ltaylor/community_cadastre/README.md

 # community_cadastre
-Steps by step guide to building a community cadastre
+Step by step guide to building a community cadastre